Assisting with shelter

 The crisis is now well into its seventh year, and Lebanon and Jordan have carried a tremendous burden.
 Their public services are stretched to the limit in providing for such a large increase in the population.
 Lebanon has received over 1.5 million Syrians, added to an existing population of 450,000 registered Palestinian refugees, as well as smaller numbers of Iraqi and other nationalities fleeing poverty and conflict in their own countries.
 Existing communities, already overcrowded and experiencing poverty, are now hosts to a substantial influx of refugees, placing more pressure on existing infrastructure.

-Financial Times recent stories
+Financial Times stories

-Here are the Financial Times recent stories from Lebanon:
+Read the Financial Times stories from Lebanon:

 - Beirut: when home is a refugee camp